hashicorp/terraform/website/docs/configuration/expressions/references.html.md

 _temporary variables_ in their documentation.
 These are not [input variables](/docs/configuration/variables.html); they are just arbitrary names that temporarily represent a value.

+The names in this section relate to top-level configuration blocks only.
+If you use [`dynamic` blocks](dynamic-blocks.html) to dynamically generate resource-type-specific _nested_ blocks within `resource` and `data` blocks then you'll refer to the key and value of each element differently.
+See the `dynamic` blocks documentation for details.

 ## Named Values and Dependencies